Virtual Onboarding And The Future Of Employee Engagement

 Digital Transaction Management (DTM)

 DTM is a business application that focuses on fully digital document transactions.
 It is all about the shift from paper to digital documents and the business processes associated with transactions.
-In my case, even though I was able to have an in-person interview with the team right before the coronavirus broke out, what followed next was the process of signing offer letters, contracts and other paperwork.
-We could not do any of this offline because the shelter in place order started to take place.
-This was when DTM platforms came in—they simplified the age-old process and totally transformed it from e-signature to content automation.
+Signing offer letters, contracts, and other HR paperwork a new hire might need to complete before their first day needs to be taken completely online.
+This is where a DTM platform can be of great use—they simplify the age-old process of 'paperwork' by allowing new hires to sign documents completely digitally.
 With rapid growth at over 25% a year, digital transaction management (DTM) will help enterprises automate document-focused customer journeys with the goal of simplifying the process and speeding it up.

 First and foremost, when working remotely, it is key to maintain constant communication with your team.
 Team collaboration platforms have quickly risen to fulfill this need.
 Team collaboration includes point-to-point and group chat/IM, audio and video, screen and file sharing, backed up by community services including news feeds and profiles.
 Mobile collaboration is a necessity to support the needs of the increasingly mobile workforce.
 Apps like Amazon, Slack, WhatsApp (now owned by Facebook), and Zinc have democratized the communication paradigm.
 At Aragon Research, we have different group chats for different teams and one company-wide chat where we announce new business wins or any fun team activities.
 An effective team collaboration strategy will help boost employee engagement, and companies with high employee engagement have greater employee satisfaction .